indigo-dc/tosca-templates/deep-oc/README.md

  *  deep-oc-dogs_breed-mesos-gpu.yml   - TOSCA file to deploy [DEEP-OC-dogs_breed_det](https://github.com/indigo-dc/DEEP-OC-dogs_breed_det) on GPU nodes of MESOS.
  *  deep-oc-mesos-template.yml   - TOSCA file to deploy [DEEPaaS](https://github.com/indigo-dc/DEEPaaS)
     applications: The user has to specify the `docker_image` input value with the application docker image.
+ *  kubernetes_cluster_deepaas.yaml    - TOSCA file to deploy [DEEPaaS](https://github.com/indigo-dc/DEEPaaS)
+    application on top of Kubernetes Cluster.
+The user has to specify the `docker_image` input value with the application docker image.

 # Acknowledgement